Master of Expressive Arts Therapy

 Graduates are eligible for professional registration as an Arts Therapist with the

-Australian and New Zealand Arts Therapy Association (ANZATA) upon completion of 750 supervised practicum hours.
+Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) upon completion of 750 supervised practicum hours.

-They are also eligible to seek qualification as a Registered Expressive Arts Therapist (REAT) with the International Expressive Arts Therapy Associate (IEATA) after fulfilling 1,000 supervised practice hours, to be counted after graduation.
+They are also eligible to seek qualification as a Registered Expressive Arts Therapist (REAT) with the International Expressive Arts Therapy Association (IEATA) after fulfilling 1,000 supervised practice hours, to be counted after graduation.